ptarau/generalized_game_of_24/README.md

 ## Written in portable Prolog, as elegantly as possible :-)

-##### To solve an instance of the classic Game24 where you need to use all the 4 numbers with any of the 4 basic arithmetic operation to obtain the result 24.
+##### To solve an instance of the classic [Game of 24](https://en.wikipedia.org/wiki/24_(puzzle)) where you need to use all the 4 numbers with any of the 4 basic arithmetic operation to obtain the result 24.

 ```
 ?- go(3,5,5,7). % all solutions